Cabela's: Retail stores

-Currently, the largest Cabela's retail facility is in Hamburg, Pennsylvania, with more than 250000 sqft of floor space.
+The largest Cabela's retail facility is in Hamburg, Pennsylvania, with more than 250000 sqft of floor space.

 In 2007, Cabela's purchased family-owned S.I.R.
 Warehouse Sports Store in Winnipeg.
 In 2010, the Canadian Head Office and Distribution Centre moved across the city, leaving the original location as only a retail store.
 The company had intended to be a part of the 1400000 sqft Lac-Mirabel project near Montreal, which was to include 220000 sqft of retail space, and was planned to open in 2008.
-But instead, rival chain Bass Pro Shops became one of the mall anchors.
+But instead, Bass Pro Shops became one of the mall anchors.
 In 2011 Cabela's opened a 70,000 sqft store in Edmonton, Alberta and a 50,000 sqft store opened in Saskatoon in 2012 another 70,000 sqft store in Calgary, Alberta opened in 2015.

-In early 2012, Cabela's unveiled a new retail initiative called Cabela's Outpost Stores.
-The first outpost store opened in Union Gap in the fall of 2012.
+In late 2011, Cabela's announced a new retail initiative called Cabela's Outpost Store was located in Union Gap, Washington, while the second was opened in Saginaw County, Michigan.
+The Outposts have seasonally rotating merchandise, online order kiosks, and in-store pickup.

-Cabela's stores have been a target of gun thieves over the years.
-One store alone in South Carolina had guns stolen from it on three occasions within a one-year interval between 2017 and 2018.
+As of January 2024, there were 70 Cabela’s stores in the U.S. and 10 in Canada.
+Many of these stores were rebranded as Bass Pro Shops throughout the following year.
+49 stores remained with the Cabela's branding as of April 2025.

 Acquisition by Bass Pro Shops

 On July 5, 2017, the Federal Trade Commission approved the acquisition of Cabela's by Bass Pro Shops.
 The acquisition was complete on September 25, 2017.
-The acquisition resulted in 2,000 jobs lost in Cabela's headquarters of Sidney, Nebraska.
+The two brands have a few things in common: they were founded around the same theme and both brand’s store locations were designed to deliver a “destination-like” shopping experience.
+Cabela’s and Bass Pro Shops locations have also doubled as wildlife exhibits and draw in many tourists.
+A Cabela’s in Michigan saw 6 million visitors a year and was the state’s largest tourist destination.